Skip to main content

 Every person is living a story we only see fragments of.

-And maybe the most honest position we can take is not blind acceptance — but thoughtful restraint in judgment.
+And perhaps the most honest thing we can offer each other is not blind acceptance, but restraint in judgment.

 Not because everything is justified.

-But because we are never close enough to fully understand.
+But because we are rarely close enough to know the entire truth.

 Maybe that is enough.